dortania/OpenCore-Install-Guide/extras/kaslr-fix.md

 * Supported version: 0.6.6

 This section is for users who wish to understand and fix "Couldn't allocate runtime area" errors.
 This is most common with either Z390, X99 and X299.

-This section will also support Clover as the info is also useful for them.
+* Note: OpenCore is required, Clover is no longer supported in this guide

 ## So what is KASLR